joshramsbottom/pugbot/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the bot up and running on your local machine for development and testing purposes.
 Although these steps make use of yarn, npm can be used too.

 ### Prerequisites